MickSedlack/psPomodoro/README.md

 Ticker can take any unicode per font choice.
 Loads from simple json file, to provide a lil configuration.
 On launch window takes focus.

+Recommend a [PS2EXE conversion](https://github.com/MScholtes/PS2EXE) for the launcher to provide shortcuts.